2-hour Longshan Temple walking tour with a private guide

 Food & Culture Highlights

-Food in 1-hour Catamaran Tour in Cape Town Bay USD 18 reflects regional produce and neighbourhood traditions.
+Food in Audio walking tour of Munich, the capital of Bavaria and beer USD 29 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.